pdxgit/pdxgit.github.com/sponsors.md

 ---
 layout: default
-title: PDX Git Together Sponsors
+title: Grumpy Git Together Sponsors
 ---

 # Sponsors

-Here are the various sponsors that make PDX Git Together possible, by donating venue space, food, drinks and other services.
+Here are the various sponsors that make Grumpy Git Together possible, by donating venue space, food, drinks and other services.

 Thanks!